devzero-inc/self-hosted/charts/README.md

 3. Add the retrieved details in the dashboard:
    - Cluster Name, Region ID, Cluster URL, CA Certificate, Service Account Token

+To learn more about it, follow this [Documentation](https://www.devzero.io/docs/admin/install/aws).
 To easily check requirements, install DevZero self-hosted, and validate the installation with CLI, refer to the [DevZero Installer README](../dz_installer/README.md).